ThomasFeher/armadillo/README.txt

 in order to make sure Armadillo uses the same style of function names as used by MKL or ACML.
 For example, the function names might be in capitals.

-On Linux systems, ACML and MKL are typically installed in a non-standard location, which can cause problems during linking.
+On Linux systems, MKL and ACML are typically installed in a non-standard location, such as /opt, which can cause problems during linking.
-Before installing Armadillo, the system should know where the ACML or MKL libraries are located (eg. "/opt/intel/mkl/10.2.2.025/lib/em64t/").
+Before installing Armadillo, the system should know where the MKL or ACML libraries are located.
+For example, "/opt/intel/mkl/lib/intel64/".
-This can be achieved by setting the LD_LIBRARY_PATH environment variable, or for a more permanent solution, adding the location of the libraries to "/etc/ld.so.conf".
-It may also be possible to store a text file with the location in the "/etc/ld.so.conf.d" directory.
+This can be achieved by setting the LD_LIBRARY_PATH environment variable, or for a more permanent solution, adding the directory locations to "/etc/ld.so.conf".
+It may also be possible to store a text file with the locations in the "/etc/ld.so.conf.d" directory.
+For example, "/etc/ld.so.conf.d/mkl.conf".
-In the latter two cases you will need to run "ldconfig" afterwards.
+If you modify "/etc/ld.so.conf" or create "/etc/ld.so.conf.d/mkl.conf", you will need to run "/sbin/ldconfig" afterwards.

+Example of the contents of "/etc/ld.so.conf.d/mkl.conf" on a RHEL 6 system, where Intel MKL version 11.0.3 is installed in "/opt/intel":

+/opt/intel/lib/intel64
+/opt/intel/mkl/lib/intel64

 The default installations of ACML 4.4.0 and MKL 10.2.2.025 are known to have issues with SELinux, which is turned on by default in Fedora